eminaomasa/energy_usage_prediction/README.md

 5. Decision Tree
 6. Random Forest
 7. Gradient Boosting (GBM)
-8. Light Gradient Boosting (Light BGM)
+8. Light Gradient Boosting (Light GBM)
 9. Extreme Gradient Boosting (XGBM)
 10. Adaboost

 To reduce the parameter turning time, we first checked each model’s R2 score in a default setting, and then for the top-performing models, we did hyperparameter tuning with a grid search.
-Following this method, we picked Light BGM as our final model.
+Following this method, we picked Light GBM as our final model.

 For modeling, pleasre read our notebooks.
 - [Modeling Notebook](add link)